pharaohmak/real-time-emotion-recognition-engine/README.md

-# Facial Expression Software
+# Facial Expression Recognition Software

-This repository contains the source code for a facial recognition software built using JavaScript.
-The software is designed to detect and recognize human facial emotions in images or real-time video streams.
+This repository contains the source code for a facial expression recognition software built using JavaScript.
+The software is designed to detect and recognize human facial emotions in real-time video streams.

 ## Table of Contents